becarpenter/graspy/README.md

 This code IS NOT INTENDED FOR PRODUCTION USE.
 See the license and disclaimer in the grasp.py source file.

+Overview: see GRASP-intro.pdf
+Doc: see graspy.pdf

 Status on 2020-09-21

 Added support for the insecure Link-Local mode (DULL)

 Status on 2019-11-14:

-Added gsend() and grecv(), a messaging channel over a GRASP session
+Added gsend() and grecv(), a messaging channel over a GRASP session (not part of the IETF standard)

 Status on 2019-10-30:

-Added QUADS security and QUADSKI key infrastructure.
+Added QUADS security and QUADSKI key infrastructure (not part of the IETF standard)

 Status on 2019-01-26: